 Once you have selected and purchased thrift items from a thrift store, don’t add them to your closet without washing them.
 Here are steps to take to clean your thrift store finds;

 Before dipping the entire garment in water, examine and check the care tag on the cloth.
-Some thrift store finds need dry cleaning or a machine wash.
+Some thrift store clothing items need dry cleaning or a machine wash.

 When cleaning for the first time, be careful.
 Do not wash clothes with different colors and fabric materials together to avoid color bleeding.